Copyright 2015, 2018, 2019, 2022 Solutions by Design

 New York State has enacted the Vehicle and Traffic Law which governs all public roads and private roads open to the public.
 The Vehicle and Traffic Law provides that it is the supreme law in the state regarding traffic and no state agency or local government may enact any traffic regulation except where authorized by the Vehicle and Traffic Law.
 And failure to comply or omission of an act required by the law is a “traffic infraction” unless the Vehicle and Traffic Law makes it a crime (misdemeanor or felony).
 The text of the VTL is available here.

-The Vehicle and Traffic Law (section 1680) requires all traffic control devices to comply with the federal Manual of Uniform Traffic Control Devices as modified by the New York State Supplement.
+The Vehicle and Traffic Law (section 1680) requires all traffic control devices to comply with the federal Manual on Uniform Traffic Control Devices as modified by the New York State Supplement.
+To see the federal MUTCD, click on “2009 MUTCD with Revisions 1, 2, and 3, July 2022” on the left side of the page, then click on “PDF version” at the end of the first sentence.
 The resulting document is the New York MUTCD.
 Erecting a traffic control device that is not MUTCD compliant is a traffic infraction.
 Try to get the police to enforce that law.

 Use of Yellow